Restoring Inherited Page Permissions After 2.9 Upgrade

 Carry out the steps below to rectify the situation.

 To Restore Inherited Page Permissions After Upgrading to Confluence 2.9,

 - Log into Confluence as 'Administrator'.

-- Access this specific page in Confluence: (replace 'CONFLUENCE_HOME' with the domain name of your own Confluence instance).
+- Access this specific page in Confluence:

 - On that page, a single button is visible, entitled 'Rebuild Ancestor Table'.
 Click that button.
 It will report its success.